United States: CFIUS Review

 What is the regulation and who administers it?

 The US national security review process is conducted pursuant to section 721 of the Defense Production Act of 1950 (section 721), as amended (most recently by FIRRMA).
-8 Section 721 grants the President the authority to suspend or prohibit in whole or in part certain enumerated transactions if they threaten to impair the national security of the United States.

 In practice, CFIUS operates through staff representatives from each of the CFIUS member agencies, although section 721 strictly limits the ability of members to delegate authority for certain decisions.
 CFIUS reaches decisions by consensus, but certain actions may be triggered by an individual member agency.